vyscond/vylog/README.md

 #### License

-This code is distributed under the GNU General Public License
+This code is distributed under the MIT License